NORFOLK PUBLIC HOUSES

 Land near Meetinghouse sold 1815.

-Stable with hay chamber, gatehouse and pantry converted into coach house, dwelling house or public house and conveyed 1819 to William Larlham junior.
+Stable with hay chamber, gatehouse and pantry converted into coach house, dwelling house or public house conveyed 1819 to William Larlham junior.

 In 1853 William Robert Larlham conveyed to trustees for sale.